U.S. softens view of Malaysia, Cuba in human trafficking report

 Members of Congress who protested against the plan to upgrade Malaysia reacted angrily and accused Obama's administration of putting politics ahead of facts.

-Sander Levin, a Michigan Democrat who has campaigned against TPP over labour rights, called Malaysia's upgrade "extremely concerning."
+Sander Levin, a Michigan Democrat who has campaigned against TPP over labor rights, called Malaysia's upgrade "extremely concerning."

 Representative Chris Smith, a New Jersey Republican who was one of the authors of the law that brought the U.S. trafficking report into being, criticized the upgrades of Malaysia and Cuba as well as relatively lenient ratings for Vietnam and China.